 According to the CDC (Center for Disease Control) heart disease is the #1 killer of women in the U.S., averaging annually around 1 out of every 5 female deaths.
-That statistic applies to women of color as well as whites, American Indian, or Alaskan Native.
+That statistic applies to women of color as well as whites, American Indians, or Alaskan Natives.
 Statistically, only Hispanic and Asian or Pacific Islander women die from cancer more than heart disease.

 Heart Disease Targets Women MORE Than Men

 The most common form of heart disease is coronary heart disease, and in the U.S. around 1 in 16 women age 20 and older have it.

 That’s ONE in 16 women over the age of 20!!